 Detail this asset from Unity Asset Store: Original Link

-This is a paid asset, but we’ll share Boing Kit: Dynamic Bouncy Bones, Grass, Water, and More Free for you.
-Enjoy!!!
+This is a paid asset, but now you can download Boing Kit: Dynamic Bouncy Bones, Grass, Water, and More Free

 Boing Kit: Dynamic Bouncy Bones, Grass, Water, and More v1.2.12